Following are the steps to get started with OpenEBS on a Kubernetes cluster.

 As a cluster admin, execute the following single command on the Kubernetes shell.

 kubectl apply -f https://raw.githubusercontent.com/openebs/openebs/v0.6/k8s/openebs-operator.yaml kubectl apply -f https://raw.githubusercontent.com/openebs/openebs/v0.6/k8s/openebs-storageclasses.yaml

 Optional: Create a catalog of storage classes and publish them to your developers.
 A default storage class (openebs-standard) is added to the cluster when you install OpenEBS.

 Optional: An OpenEBS enabled cluster can be imported into mayaonline.io for better visibility, volume management, and integrated ChatOps experience with Slack.

 As an Application Developer:

-Create a PVC specification with the right pvc name and use it in the application YAML file.
-Some sample application yaml files are available under openebs-repository.
+Create a PVC specification with the right storage class and use it in the application YAML file.
+An example PVC specification is as follows.

 kubectl apply -fcommand.
 Verify that an OpenEBS volume is provisioned and bound to the application pod.